 - How to prevent the persistence of local violence in times of national peace?

 - How (and whether) to promote compliance with state laws when they conflict with local norms, rules and customs?

 I’ve conducted fieldwork on these and other questions in Colombia, Liberia and Cote d’Ivoire, with support from the National Science Foundation, the Folke Bernadotte Academy, the International Growth Centre and USAID, among others.
 I have also worked in various capacities for the the UN Office of Rule of Law and Security Institutions, the US Central Intelligence Agency’s Political Instability Task Force, Freedom House and the Small Arms Survey.
 My research has been published in the American Political Science Review and other venues.

-Outside academia I am a third-degree black belt in Taekwondo.
+Outside academia I am a second-degree black belt in Taekwondo.